AGCoL SyMAP Queries UA

 Olap The value depends on which Cluster Hit algorithm was used.

-Algo1: If any of the project pairs used Algo1, then this column will be the gene overlap for all project pairs.
+Algo1: If any of the project pairs used Algo1, then this column will be the gene overlap.

 Algo2: If all of the project pairs used Algo2, then this column will be the exon overlap.